emedio/web/content/news/2024-03-20-natcomm/index.md

 date: 2024-03-20
 ---

-​We are thrilled to announce our latest publication in Nature Communications!
+We are thrilled to announce our latest publication in Nature Communications!
 Our study uncovers the activation mechanisms and frictional forces governing enzymatic loop dynamics, providing new insights into protein function.